 Why are there earthquakes in Iceland?

-Are there earthquakes in Iceland is a question many potential visitors ask.
-The answer is yes, and the reason is pretty simple.
 Earthquakes most often happen on tectonic plate boundaries.
 The earth’s crust isn’t formed of a single solid piece.
 Instead, it’s made of sections.
 Imagine what it would look like if you crack a boiled egg with a spoon and the shell breaks – now scale that up to planet-size.
-These fragments of crust are called plates.
-They float on the viscous layer of molten rock or magma underneath which we call the mantle.
-It has the consistency of thick treacle.

-In contrast, other plate boundaries move apart, and where they do so, we call this a constructive boundary.
+In contrast, other plate boundaries move apart, and where they do so, we call this a constructive or divergent boundary.
 Sometimes this motion can be jerky, which is why you might also feel earthquakes even though the plates don’t crash into each other.
 Iceland, located on the Mid-Atlantic Ridge, is an example of a constructive plate boundary.
 Earthquakes that occur on or close to constructive plate boundaries on average tend to be less powerful.

 How often does Iceland have earthquakes?

-Occasionally Iceland’s earthquakes make the headlines.
-Sometimes it’s because many tremors affect a place in a short space of time, such as beneath one of Iceland’s volcanoes.
-Though there’s not a perfect correlation, the presence of an earthquake swarm can be troubling as it can be a precursor to a volcanic eruption.
-In simple terms, movement of magma within the volcano’s chamber can make the earth move.
-That’s one of the ways scientists knew that something was amiss prior to the eruption of Fagradalsfjall in 2021.
-It’s not necessarily the case that a volcano will burst into life just because there have been earthquakes, however.
+Although there's not a perfect correlation, the presence of an earthquake swarm can be troubling as it can be a precursor to a volcanic eruption.
+In simple terms, the movement of magma within the volcano's chamber can make the earth move.

 So how should you prepare?